How Arduino builds a sketch?

 Compilation

-Here’s where your code finally turns into machine instructions that the microcontroller can execute.
+Compilation is where your code is translated into the low-level machine instructions that the microcontroller can actually execute.
+In other words, your human-readable program becomes something the hardware understands.

 Sketch compilation

-During this step, the compiler checks your code for syntax errors and converts it into the object code that can be linked with libraries later.
+During this step, the compiler finalizes preprocessing (the standard C/C++ preprocessing that was not yet performed), checks your code for syntax errors and converts it into the object code that can be linked with libraries later.

 Compiling sketch...